PacificNt/Financial-Insights-from-Bank-Statement/README.md

--VIII.
-Highest and lowest amount withdrawn
+- 8. Highest and lowest amount withdrawn.